Location: Rio de Janeiro, Brazil

 *** Places are confirmed with a $150 deposit.

-Includes all accommodation, breakfast, donation to project, orientation, airport pickup, in-country support, intensive 20 hour Portuguese lessons course (for stays of 4 weeks+) and integration into the project.
+Includes all accommodation, breakfast, donation to project, orientation, airport pickup, in-country support and integration into the project.

 Our coordinators will make sure you have everything you need.